 - Good BHA and AHA concentrations.

 - Available @Amazon

 √ Peter Thomas Roth proposes a clearing gel combining 10% AHA with 2% BHA

 - Convenient since it combines 2 in 1.

 3 〉 Is it safe to use both types?

 Yes!
 Some products even include both in the same product.
 Although it is not necessary, you can choose according to your main concern.

 Enzyme peels constitute another category of exfoliants.
 Typically made of natural fruit ingredients, these peels do not contain acids and are amongst the gentlest methods of exfoliation.
-Like AHA’s, they remove the top layers of skin.
-But they aren’t as effective.
-This is why I don’t consider them to be necessary, unless you suffer from hypersensitive skin.
-In this case enzyme peels could replace AHA’s.
+Like AHA’s, they remove the top layers of skin, minus the possible irritation.
+So please try this out if you have hypersensitive skin.
+I think you will also love.

 Here are two options that have been tested, and that both deliver a nice enzyme peel:

 √ FIRMx Peeling Gel by Peter Thomas Roth